 CERTIFYING AND GRADING OF FAMED SS Republic COINS BY NGC

-Numismatic Conservation Services and Numismatic Guaranty Corporation were awarded
+Numismatic Conservation Services and Numismatic Guaranty Company were awarded

 the exclusive contract for conserving and grading the thousands of SS Republic